Reachability in Restricted Chemical Reaction Networks: Conclusion

 \section{Conclusion}

 With the complexity of the general reachability problem solved recently, this paper resolves several restricted cases of the problem.
 We prove hardness for several open problems or improve the known results.
-These include answering reachability in Population Protocols, showing that non-increasing volume CRNs are PSPACE-complete with rules of size two (improved from 5), proving that feed-forward systems are NP-complete and giving a polynomial algorithm if it is 1-consuming or 1-source without void/autogenesis rules, and showing how void and autogenesis rules affect the complexity of feed-forward systems.
+These include showing reachability in Population Protocols with non-increasing volume CRNs are PSPACE-complete with rules of size two, which was originally shown in \cite{Esparza2019}, but we improve this by showing it is still true with only 2-source, 2-consuming CRNs.
+We prove that feed-forward systems are NP-complete and give a polynomial algorithm if it is single-source or single-consuming without void/autogenesis rules, and showing how void and autogenesis rules affect the complexity of feed-forward systems.
 Additionally, we provide several other results related to these restrictions.